kubeflow/website/content/blog/announcing_kubeflow_0.3.md

 ### Model Tracking

 Keeping track of experiments is a major source of toil for data scientists and ML Engineers.
-In 0.4, we plan on making it easier to track models no matter how they were trained.
+In 0.4, we plan on making it easier to track models by providing a simple API and database for tracking models.

 ### Production Readiness